NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/with.md

 In the model example below, we have three parallel roads and each road has a car on it.
 In the go procedure, we use `with` to differentiate between the speeds of blue cars and red cars.
-Blue cars go twice as fast as the red cars when they also have enough gas.
+Blue cars go twice as fast as  red cars when they have enough gas.
 When a car does not have enough gas, it goes much much slower.
 Lastly, we use `with` to stop the model when all the cars run out of gas.